Running a Node in the Witnet Mainnet¶

-The Witnet Testnet is open for anyone to join and test it by running their own full node.
-Running a node on the Witnet Mainnet is not possible before Mainnet is launched.
+The Witnet Mainnet is open for anyone to join and and run their own full node.

 You do not need to run a Witnet node to use Witnet from your Ethereum smart contracts.
 If you are a smart contracts developer, what you probably want is to connect your Ethereum contracts to external APIs using Witnet.

 Hardware requirements are listed in the node operators docs.

 Up and running in 1 minute, using Docker¶

 The most convenient method for running a Witnet node is through the

 witnet/witnet-rust Docker image.
 For alternate installation methods or

 more complex setups, take a look at the docker-compose and systemd integrations.